DanielBaird/figureit/README.md

-workit
+figureit
 ======

-workit.js – a library for making your scientific formulae and other data accessible to the world.
+figureit.js – a library for making your scientific formulae and other data accessible to the world.
 They set some inputs, and your carefully calculated conclusions are figured out, right in their browser window.

 But.. what is it?